Donderstal/IRL_RPG/LOG.md

 ###

+#### SEP 24 2023
+* Splitting up Events into EventChains and EventScripts
+* Restructuring models, resources to the Chain/Script distinction
+* Basic (dummy) setup for triggering an EventChain, walking through the scripts and ending it

 #### AUG 30 2023
 * Testing new event setup, adding story cinematics to trigger->event flow
 * Removing a lot of obsolete code